cheesesashimi/theywhiteboardedme/pages/faq.md

 rote memorization of a given algorithm or the steps needed to solve a particular problem.

-## What is live-coding?
+### What is live-coding?
 Live-coding is a practice very similar to whiteboarding.
 The difference is, a candidate may be able to use a computer.
 Whether or not they can compile / run their code depends heavily upon the environment provided to the candidate.
 Some companies just use a Google Doc.
 Others use purpose-built tooling such as Coderpad, Stypi, etc.

+### Why is whiteboarding and live-coding bad?
+Whiteboarding and live-coding is a bad practice because these skills are discrete from those required for most software engineering positions.
+These interviews only measure a candidate's interview skills; not their actual technical skills.

+## Online Coding Challenges
-## What are online coding challenges?
+### What are online coding challenges?
 An online coding challenge is a coding assignment typically given to a candidate using an automated platform such as Leetcode, Hackerrank, Codility, et. al.

 These require a candidate to complete a given coding problem using their web browser.
-Candidate solutions will be ran and verified against the constraints of the problem using a series of both visible and invisible (to the candidate) tests.
+Candidate solutions are ran and verified against problem constraints using a series of visible and invisible (to the candidate) tests.

-## Why is whiteboarding / live-coding bad?
-Whiteboarding / live-coding is a bad practice because these skills are discrete from those required for most software engineering positions.
-These skills include things like presentation skills, communication skills, etc. This is not to suggest that those skills are unimportant.
-However, most whiteboarding / live-coding measures those skills as opposed to a candidate’s ability to write clean, clear and efficient code.
-As a result, interviewers believe that a candidate's inability to produce code on a whiteboard correlates with their ability to produce code on the job.
+### What benefits do online coding challenges have?
+They allow companies to inexpensively screen candidates as a precursor to a phone screen / onsite interview.

-## Why are online coding challenges bad?
+### Why are online coding challenges bad?
 Online coding challenges limit your ability to ask questions about the problem to determine scope / approach / etc. This is crucial because some of these problems are very poorly worded.
 You also gain a countdown timer ticking away